kyma-project/telemetry-manager/docs/user/integration/loki/README.md

 When the status of the applied LogPipeline resource turns into `Running`, the underlying Fluent Bit is reconfigured and log shipment to your Loki instance is active.

+> [!NOTE]
->**NOTE:** The used output plugin configuration uses a static label map to assign labels of a Pod to Loki log streams.
+> The used output plugin configuration uses a static label map to assign labels of a Pod to Loki log streams.
 It's not recommended to activate the `auto_kubernetes_labels` feature for using all labels of a Pod because this lowers the performance.
 Follow [Loki's labelling best practices](https://grafana.com/docs/loki/latest/best-practices/) for a tailor-made setup that fits your workload configuration.

 <!-- tabs:end -->